 Ireland has been good to me and I love calling it my home.
 I also love Irish food.
 Coming from the US, where the food travels 1,500 miles on average to reach your plate, I believe that on this small island, all Irish food is local food.
 With Edible Ireland, I want to explore the vibrant food scene here – the people who grow it, produce it, cook it, serve it, sell it and champion it – and tell the stories behind the country’s food and artisan producers.
 As Colman Andrews says in The Country Cooking of Ireland, “Ireland — for its superlative raw materials, its immensely satisfying traditional home cooking, and its new wave of artisanal producers and imaginative but well-grounded chefs — [is] simply one of the most exciting food stories in the world today.”

-In my day job, I’m a freelance editor specialising in editing cookbooks and food books.
-I write a monthly beer column for Georgina Campbell’s ezine and co-founded the Irish Food Bloggers Association with Caroline Hennessy from the Bibliocook blog.
-I’m also a member of the Irish Food Writers’ Guild.
-My first book, The Complete Guide to Irish Craft Beer & Cider, co-authored with Caroline Hennessy, is due to be published in the autumn of 2014 by New Island.
+In my day job, I’m a freelance editor and writer specialising in editing cookbooks and food books and a member of the Irish Food Writers’ Guild.
+I write a monthly beer column for Georgina Campbell’s ezine.
+My first book, Sláinte: The Complete Guide to Irish Craft Beer and Cider, co-authored with Caroline Hennessy, was published in 2014 by New Island.
+If you’re looking for an editor, writer, cookbook collaborator or recipe development, email me at jensen [dot] kristin [at] icloud [dot] com.